Vungle/Windows-SDK/README.md

 Once you've created an account you can follow our [Getting Started for Windows Guide](https://support.vungle.com/hc/en-us/articles/211339368-Get-started-with-Vungle-Windows-SDK) to complete the integration.
 Remember to get the Vungle App ID from the Vungle dashboard.

 ### Requirements
-* Visual Studio 2014, Windows 10.0 or later
+* Visual Studio 2015, Windows 10.0 or later
+#### Recommendations
+* The latest version of Windows 10 and Visual Studio 2015, cause Microsoft would fix bugs in their latest patch.

 ## Release Notes
+### VERSION 1.3.15
+*	Support Xbox controller in win 8.1 and win 10
+*	Support MRAID in Windows 10 Universal platform, Windows 8.1 Phone platform and Windows 8.1
+*	Add a warning for a wrong App ID
+*	Fix crash issue when disk full
+*	Fix video view buttons layout in win8.1 phone

 ### VERSION 1.1.6
 * Added support for Windows 8.1